 Thick and creamy homemade cashew milk adds elegance to any drink or dish: whether it’s frothed flawlessly for a warming latte, incorporated into delicious desserts for enhanced richness, or simply sipped, iced and spiced.

-Blending nuts and fresh water together take only a matter of minutes; however, it’s the prep work that takes time, requiring a few hours to soak the nuts in water and salt (a timer makes it easy to step away during this particular part of the process).
-Most nuts need to be soaked before consumption, regardless of whether they will be blended into nut milk or dried and enjoyed whole.
-Soaking nuts in salt water not only improves their digestibility (enzyme inhibitors found in nuts are neutralized during the soaking process), but this process also increases the bioavailability of micronutrients.
+Blending nuts and fresh water together take only a matter of minutes; it’s the preparation that takes time.
+Most nuts need to be soaked before consumption (no matter if they are made into nut milk or enjoyed whole).
+In fact, soaking nuts in salt water improves their digestibility and increases their bioavailability of micronutrients.
+This is because enzyme inhibitors found in nuts are neutralized during the soaking process.

 When purchasing cashews, you will always find them shelled, unlike some other nuts that you can buy with their shell still intact.
 The external layer of cashews (which is removed during processing and prior to packaging) contains urushiol, which is toxic if consumed, and the same compound found in poison ivy that causes an allergic skin reaction.
 It is no surprise then that cashews and poison ivy are related!
 In their original form, cashews are green and grow from the cashew apple.

 - 1/2 cup raw cashews

 - 1 pinch sea salt

 - Filtered water, enough to cover the raw cashews while soaking

 - Nut milk bag (may be needed if you’re not using a high-powered blender)